 Zantac Lawsuit Issues

-The separate individual lawsuits might also include some form of this claim with additional details that separate the individual from the class action.
-Those lawsuits also argue that the manufacturers knew or should have known of the risks of NDMA contamination in the ranitidine manufacturing process.
+The individual lawsuits might also include some form of this claim with additional details that separate the individual from the class action.
+Those lawsuits also argue that the manufacturers knew or should have known the risks of NDMA contamination in the ranitidine manufacturing process.

 Contact Rutter Mills for Information on The Zantac Recall